One login, multiple uses. See how it works

 The title of this article shows how many other entries link to it (in this case, four)

-For a more in-depth tutorial on how to work with references and nested entries, watch the following four-minute video.
+For a more in-depth tutorial on how to work with references and nested entries, watch the following two-minute video.